mazingerzzz/find_aws/README.md

 # find_aws
-Find instances IP and statut from LB or instance name
+Find instances IP and statut from LB, beanstalk or instance name

 Usage: